 - B21.
 The Company's process to evaluate the Board and its members (including the Committee members) comprises a confidential, anonymous and comprehensive questionnaire administered by the third party and distributed for completion to the Board, the Committees and the Company's Executive team.
 Such evaluation was undertaken in respect of the reporting period.
-The Board also regularly discusses its performance, skills matrix and composition, particularly in light of the retirement on 30 September 2020 of Kevin Lines (previous Company Chair) and the appointment of Mr Bob Vassie (current Chair) in January 2021. - B22.
-The Nomination and Remuneration Committee periodically evaluates the performance of the CEO and other senior executives based on advice from the CEO and makes recommendations to the Board on any performance related remuneration matters.
+The Board also regularly discusses its performance, skills matrix and composition, particularly in light of the retirement on 31 May 2022 of Michael Bohm and the appointment of Ms Fiona Murdoch on 1 December 2021. - B22.
+The Nomination & Remuneration Committee periodically evaluates the performance of the CEO and other senior executives based on advice from the CEO and makes recommendations to the Board on any performance related remuneration matters.
 The Board encourages continuing professional development of senior executives and other employees.
 The Company's remuneration practices are disclosed in the Remuneration Report section of the Annual Report.
 Performance evaluations for relevant senior executives were undertaken during the reporting period in accordance with the Company's performance evaluation process.